vedph/cadmus-vela-tool/README.md

 This is a command-line tool providing administrative functions for [Cadmus VeLA](https://github.com/vedph/cadmus-vela).
 Currently, it is designed to import data from Excel files into the VeLA database using a [Proteus](https://myrmex.github.io/overview/proteus/)-based pipeline.

-To import Excel files, run the `import` command, passing the path to the JSON pipeline configuration file, e.g.:
+To import Excel files (like [this](vela.xlsx)), run the `import` command, passing the path to the JSON pipeline configuration file, e.g.:

 ```ps1
 import c:\users\dfusi\desktop\vela.json